BlameTroi/txblibs/README.txt

 -------

-In addition to using these libraries in my own work, I started writing unit tests using Minunit.
+In addition to using these libraries in my own work, I started writing unit tests with Minunit.
 There are multiple descendants of John Brewer's Minunit as found at https://jera.com/techinfo/jtns/jtn002.
 Brewer's Minunit is minimal in the extreme but very instructive.

-I want a bit more from a testing framework and the best I could find was this version by David Siñuela Pastor siu.4coders@gmail.com at https://github.com/siu/minunit.
+I wanted a bit more from a testing framework and the best I could find was this version by David Siñuela Pastor siu.4coders@gmail.com at https://github.com/siu/minunit.

-I maintain my own fork at https://github.com/BlameTroi/minunit as I tweak it to my preferences.
+I maintain my own fork at https://github.com/BlameTroi/minunit.

 Included in source/inc is the current minunit.h used for this project.
 The original is (c) 2022 by David Siñuela Pastor and released under